-The office of New Zealand Herald of Arms Extraordinary to The Queen was established by Royal Warrant on 6 February 1978 and Mr Phillip O'Shea is the first appointee.
+The office of New Zealand Herald of Arms Extraordinary to Queen Elizabeth II was established by Royal Warrant on 6 February 1978 and Mr Phillip O'Shea is the first appointee and is now the New Zealand Herald of Arms Extraordinary to The King.
 Until October 2004 he combined his duties with responsibilities as the Director of the (then) Honours Secretariat in the Cabinet Office.
 As an Officer of Arms he acts, in accordance with custom, quite independently.
-He was appointed by The Queen on the nomination of the Earl Marshal (Duke of Norfolk) in consultation with the Prime Minister of New Zealand.
-He ranks among Her Majesty's Officers of Arms and is a Member of the Royal and Governor-General's Households.
+He was appointed by Queen Elizabeth II on the nomination of the Earl Marshal (Duke of Norfolk) in consultation with the Prime Minister of New Zealand.
+He ranks among His Majesty's Officers of Arms and is a Member of the Royal and Governor-General's Households.
 For information on the College of Arms and heraldry, refer to the College of Arms homepage: http://www.college-of-arms.gov.uk.

 The general duties of the New Zealand Herald of Arms is to act as the formal channel of communication, and liaison, between New Zealand and that department of the Royal Household which looks after heraldic matters, the College of Arms in London.
 The duties fall into three categories:

 - Heraldic or Armorial:

 To advise the Crown in Right of New Zealand, the Government, Government Departments and New Zealand Defence Force on heraldic and certain allied matters; to liaise with the College of Arms in respect of the granting and confirmation of Coats of Arms, both personal and corporate, and to advise on technical aspects of distinctive New Zealand motifs which it is desired be incorporated in any grant;

 To liaise with the College of Arms in matters relating to the research and registration of genealogies; and